2600hz/kazoo5/doc/blog/documenting_kazoo.md

 A real-time call control application, [Pivot](https://github.com/2600hz/kazoo/blob/master/applications/pivot/doc/README.md), also doesn't have a proper listing of possible request data that could be present.

-JSON schemas continue to evolve as Kazoo grows; new fields allowed in the various entities' data objects aren't automatically checked to exist in the corresponding schema and still relies on the developer to include an updated schema in the PR.
+JSON schemas continue to evolve as {% BRAND_NAME %} grows; new fields allowed in the various entities' data objects aren't automatically checked to exist in the corresponding schema and still relies on the developer to include an updated schema in the PR.

 Currently, the way Crossbar endpoint modules work, it is hard to extract the content types accepted and provided by the various URI paths of an endpoint.
 Either refactoring all modules to be easier to parse, or improving parsing of the existing code, would allow us to create better ref docs and fill in the swagger JSON file more authoritatively.